ryndrb/dota2bot/README.md

 (or any aggresive logic), they might get out-pushed (since those will bring all 5 everytime), which will make this script defend all the time and cores not able farm (non-Turbo).
 Also, evasion and damage reduction items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.

-Worth noting that most of my testings are done thru Turbo Mode (Bots v Bots) and Hard difficulty (not Unfair).
+Worth noting that I also use a vscript to improve the bots GPM (XPM later) and also have them able to get neutral items (Check Buff).

 - ***Key Scripts***
     - BOT Experiment (by Furiospuppy)